glesserd/starneighbours/README.md

 ## About the project

-The goal is to provide an API that from a GitHub repository provides a list of repositories that are starred by at least one people in common.
+The goal is to provide an API that, from a GitHub repository, lists other GitHub repositories that are starred by at least one people in common.

 ## Running